 Disease, dispossession and direct conflict

-In 1788, Captain Arthur Phillip and 1,500 convicts, crew, marines and civilians arrived at Sydney Cove.
-In the 10 years that followed, it's estimated that the Indigenous population of Australia was reduced by 90%.
-Three main reasons for this dramatic population decline were:
+In 1788, Captain Arthur Phillip and 1,500 convicts, crew, marines and civilians arrived at what is now called Sydney Cove.
+In the 10 years that followed, it's estimated that the First Nations population was reduced by 90%.
+Three main reasons for this dramatic population decline were the:

-The most immediate consequence of colonisation was a wave of epidemic diseases including smallpox, measles and influenza, which spread ahead of the frontier and annihilated many Indigenous communities.
-Governor Phillip reported that smallpox had killed half of the Indigenous people in the Sydney region within fourteen months of the arrival of the First Fleet.
-The sexual abuse and exploitation of Indigenous girls and women also introduced venereal disease to Indigenous people in epidemic proportions.
+The most immediate consequence of colonisation was a wave of epidemic diseases including smallpox, measles and influenza, which spread ahead of the frontier and annihilated many First Nations communities.
+Governor Phillip reported that smallpox had killed half of the First Nations people in the Sydney region within 14 months of the arrival of the First Fleet.
+The sexual abuse and exploitation of First Nations girls and women also introduced venereal disease to First Nations people in epidemic proportions.

-The expansion of British settlements, including the establishment of colonies in Van Diemen’s Land (Tasmania), Adelaide, Moreton Bay (Brisbane) and Port Phillip (Melbourne), resulted in competition over land and resources, and quickly resulted in violence.
-Levels of frontier violence are hotly debated (see Reynolds and Windshuttle), but historical records document numerous occasions on which Indigenous people were hunted and brutally murdered.
+The expansion of British colonies, including the establishments in Van Diemen’s Land (Tasmania), Adelaide, Moreton Bay (Brisbane) and Port Phillip (Melbourne), resulted in competition over land and resources, and quickly resulted in violence.
+Levels of frontier violence are hotly debated (see Reynolds and Windshuttle), but historical records document numerous occasions on which First Nations people were hunted and brutally murdered.

-Massacres of Indigenous people often took the form of mass shootings or driving groups of people off cliffs.
-There are also numerous accounts of colonists offering Indigenous people food laced with arsenic and other poisons.
+Massacres of First Nations people often took the form of mass shootings or driving groups of people off cliffs.
+There are also numerous accounts of colonists offering First Nations people food laced with arsenic and other poisons.

 "In less than twenty years we have nearly swept them off the face of the earth.
 We have shot them down like dogs.
 In the guise of friendship we have issued corrosive sublimate in their damper and consigned whole tribes to the agonies of an excruciating death.
 We have made them drunkards, and infected them with diseases which have rotted the bones of their adults, and made such few children as are born amongst them a sorrow and a torture from the very instant of their birth.
 We have made them outcasts on their own land, and are rapidly consigning them to entire annihilation."

-It's important to recognise that from the beginning of colonisation, Indigenous people continually resisted the violation of their right to land, and its impact on Indigenous cultures and communities.
+It's important to recognise that from the beginning of colonisation, First Nations people continually resisted the violation of their right to land, and its impact on First Nations cultures and communities.
 It's estimated that at least 20,000 Aboriginal people were killed as a direct result of colonial violence during this era of Australian history.
-Between 2,000- 2,500 settler deaths resulted from frontier conflict during the same period.
+Between 2,000 and 2,500 European deaths resulted from frontier conflict during the same period.

 Stop and think: how important is your way of life?

-Imagine how you would feel if you welcomed strangers into your home and they never left.
+Imagine how you’d feel if you welcomed strangers into your home and they never left.
 In fact, what would it be like if they took control of your house and made you relocate far away?
 What if they abused you physically, sexually and financially, and spread disease throughout your community?
-Can you imagine how this would affect your children and grandchildren’s view of these strangers for generations to come?
+Can you imagine how this would affect your children and grandchildren’s views of these strangers for generations to come?

 Consider what it would be like to see a previously unknown disease, with a 50% fatality rate, sweep through your community, affecting your family and friends.
-How would it make you feel to know that so much of your culture had been permanently lost, with no way to fully rediscover it in all it’s richness?
+How would it make you feel to know that so much of your culture had been permanently devastated, with no way to fully rediscover it in all its richness?

-The reality of the first collision of cultures between Indigenous Australians and British colonials has gone unacknowledged for most of our shared history.
-Many Indigenous Australians have wrestled with defining their identity when so much of their pre-contact culture has been lost, and at the same time their relationship with mainstream Australian culture is complicated by its role in the deterioration of their own culture.
+The reality of the collision of cultures between First Nations Peoples and the British colonials has gone unacknowledged for most of our shared history.
+Many First Nations people have wrestled with defining their identity when so much of their pre-contact culture has been lost, and at the same time their relationship with mainstream Australian culture is complicated by its role in the deterioration of First Nations cultures.